Vector Search & RAG: A Practical Mental Model for Semantic and Conversational Search

 RAG

+Finally, lets talk about RAG briefly.
 There’s plenty of information out there regarding this topic so I don’t want to go into details that very likely others are better at explaining it than me.
-Below I will link some references that I personally found useful.
-Instead of describing and going into theory I would like to provide you a mental model on how RAG is used in the context of conversational searching and using as base line what we know about Vector searching.
+Instead of describing and going into theory, I would like to provide you a mental model on how RAG is used in the context of conversational searching and using as baseline what we know so far about Vector searching.

 The LLM